pythango-anuj/PostgreSQL_Django/README.md

 # PostgreSQL Integration with Django Application
 Django is a flexible framework for quickly creating Python applications.
 By default, Django applications are configured to store data into a lightweight SQLite database file.
 While this works well under some loads, a more traditional DBMS can improve performance in production.

 That's why we are use using PostgreSQL here in our project.

+So our First task is to Integrate PostgreSQL with a Django Application.

 Note: All commands are being run on ubuntu terminal.
 # STEP1: Install the Components from the Ubuntu Repositories